🥚

 }

 Note that the canonical structure of eth_sendBundle differs depending on the builder you connect to.
-If you send bundles to Flashbots via this endpoint they also support minTimestamp, maxTimestamp ,replacementUuid and revertingTxHashes.
+If you send bundles to via this endpoint they also support minTimestamp, maxTimestamp ,replacementUuid and revertingTxHashes.
 If you send bundles to Titan then they support the aforementioned as well as refundPercent, refundRecipient, refundRecipient.
 If any payload is sent to the Oval RPC containing any of these fields the RPC will return an error.

 For details on how Oval RPC works and why some parameters are not supported seeOval Node.